shiftsystems/shift-mon/docs/Install.md

 Services are discovered by looking at the list of systemd services present on a system or looking for a binary.
 If you add one of the supported services to your system just rerun the Telegraf role and the appropriate Telegraf config will be added.
-To prevent automatic instrumentation for a service from occurring add a variable called `do_not_instrument: []` to your inventory with the services you do not want shift-mon to instrument from the list above in the form of a list ex `do_not_instrument: ["mysql","docker"]` will not instrument mysql and docker but instrument everything else.
+To prevent automatic instrumentation for a service from occurring add a variable called `do_not_instrument: []` to your inventory with the services you do not want shiftmon to instrument from the list above in the form of a list ex `do_not_instrument: ["mysql","docker"]` will not instrument mysql and docker but instrument everything else.
 `do_not_instrument: ["docker"]` will not instrument docker automatically, and even though it is 1 item it still needs to be a list.
 This variable can be defined as a host variable, group variable or globally.
 Defining this variable WILL NOT cause a previously deployed configurations to be removed and the user will have to remove the configuration file from `/etc/telegraf/telegraf.d` and restart telegraf to stop further collection of data from the now ignored service.